-Isaiah 43:1-3 But now thus says the LORD that created you, O Jacob, and he that formed you, O Israel, Fear not: for I have redeemed you.
-I have called you by your name; you are mine.
-2 When you pass through the waters [meaning troubles], I will be with you; and through the rivers, they shall not overflow you: when you walk through the fire, you shall not be burned; neither shall the flame kindle upon you.
-3 For I am the LORD your God, the Holy One of Israel, your Savior: I gave Egypt for your ransom, Ethiopia and Seba for you.
+Isaiah 43:1-3 But now, thus says the LORD, who created you, O Jacob, and He who formed you, O Israel: "Fear not, for I have redeemed you; I have called you by your name; you are Mine.
+When you pass through the waters [meaning troubles], I will be with you; and through the rivers, they shall not overflow you.
+When you walk through the fire, you shall not be burned, neither shall the flame scorch you.
+For I am the LORD your God, the Holy One of Israel, your Savior; I gave Egypt for your ransom, Ethiopia and Seba in your place.

-Isaiah 63:7 I will mention the loving kindnesses of the LORD, and the praises of the LORD, according to all that the LORD has bestowed on us, and the great goodness toward the house of Israel, which he has bestowed on them according to his mercies, and according to the multitude of his lovingkindnesses.
+Isaiah 63:7 I will mention the loving kindnesses of the LORD and the praises of the LORD, according to all that the LORD has bestowed on us, and the great goodness toward the house of Israel, which He has bestowed on them according to His mercies, and according to the multitude of His lovingkindnesses.

-God wants to give, give, give whatever is needed to bring us into His kingdom, and that includes good health.
+God wants to give, give, give whatever is needed to bring us into His Kingdom, and that includes good health.

-Turn now to John 14:15.
+Turn now to John 14.

 John 14:15 If you love me, . . .

 See, we are in a relationship.
 Do we really love Him?
 He says "Prove it."
 Here is how you can do it.